greenfuse/SCCM_Collection_Search/README.md

 # SCCM_Collection_Search
 Simple App written in PowerShell to quickly obtain information from SCCM.
-Does not require installation of SCCM cmdlet modules.
+Does not require installation of SCCM cmdlets.
 Search for computers or collections.

 Select a computer to: